Have you ever woken up to the loud sounds of a woodpecker on the side of your home or up on the roof?

-As in name, these are the specially designed deterrent paints to deter woodpeckers.
+As in the name, these are the specially designed deterrent paints to repel woodpeckers away.

-Basically, it’s an environmentally safe, non-oxidizing, non-reverting and a non-toxic chemical-based additive that comes with special deterrent smell and taste to repel woodpeckers.
+Basically, it’s an environmentally safe, non-oxidizing, non-reverting, and non-toxic chemical-based additive that comes with a special deterrent smell and taste to keep woodpeckers away.

-Although there are many other oil-based and polyurethane-based paints that can help in repelling the insects and birds, these anti woodpecker paints are much more effective in getting rid of woodpeckers that are usually attracted to your backyard and lawn due to various reasons.
+Although there are many other oil-based and polyurethane-based paints that can help in repelling insects and birds, anti-woodpecker paints are much more effective in getting rid of woodpeckers that are usually attracted to your backyard lawn due to various reasons.

 How does it Work?

-Chemical bird repellents and paint additives like beakguard woodpecker deterrent paint contain toxins (such as methyl anthranilate and anthaquinone).
+Chemical bird repellents and paint additives like Beakguard woodpecker deterrent paint contain toxins (such as methyl anthranilate and anthraquinone).

 When applied over wood, it creates an uncomfortable environment for birds like woodpeckers causing them symptoms like nausea and confusion.

 Plus, if the woodpeckers come nearby and peck the wood, the woodpecker repellent additive (that is encapsulated within the paint/stain) is released causing great discomfort to them.